NET WORTH: $3 Billion

 FUNDING AREAS: Education, Arts & Culture, Global Development, Environment

 OVERVIEW: Rockefeller has given away hundreds of millions over the course of his lifetime, and has pledged to give away over half a billion more.
 Meanwhile, the small foundation originally set up by he and his wife, the David Rockefeller Fund, has given a steady stream of small grants for years to many organizations.

 BACKGROUND: While many of the millionaires and billionaires we cover made their own fortunes, David Rockefeller inherited much of his wealth, at least early on.
-His grandfather, John D. Rockefeller, famously co-founded the Standard Oil Company, becoming the patriarch of one of the most iconic families in American history.
+His grandfather, John D. Rockefeller, famously co-founded the Standard Oil Company, helping turn the Rockefellers into one of the most iconic families in American history.
 And not only was he one of the biggest players in the American Industrial Revolution; he helped shape American philanthropy, as well, by forming the Rockefeller Foundation.

 At 99 years of age, David Rockefeller has long retired both from his positions at Chase, and from any hands-on role he once had in his own personal, and his family’s philanthropy.
 A signatory of the Giving Pledge, he's made large pledges to a number of different organizations that will not see the money until after his death.

 PHILOSOPHY: The sole patriarch of the Rockefeller family since his last remaining brother died in 2004, David has made it a point to get his extended family involved in his family’s philanthropic affairs.
 His children, grandchildren and niece and nephews are active in the family's three main philanthropic foundations, the Rockefeller Brothers Fund, the Rockefeller Family Fund, and the David Rockefeller Fund.
 His son, David Rockefeller, Jr., chairs the board of the the Rockefeller Foundation.